 If you’ve already started to see a specialist without a referral, it’s still important to let your primary care doctor know.
 The more coordination there is between providers, the better your doctors can work together to help you.

-At the Allergy & Asthma Center, we are committed to coordinating with your primary care provider in order to serve you best.
+At the Premier Allergist, we are committed to coordinating with your primary care provider in order to serve you best.
 If you’d like to begin treatment with us for asthma or allergies, talk to your doctor about a referral and schedule your appointment today.